djeada/Linux-Notes/notes/networking.md

 DNS2=8.8.4.4
 ```

-For the modifications to be realized, a network service restart is necessary.
+After making these changes, restart the network service to apply them.

-#### Verifying Current DNS Configurations:
+III.
+Verifying DNS Configuration

-Inspect the `/etc/resolv.conf` file to discern the active DNS settings.
-This file enumerates the DNS servers your machine is employing, marked under `nameserver`.
+To check the active DNS settings, inspect the `/etc/resolv.conf` file.
+This file lists the DNS servers your system is using, identified with `nameserver` tags.

-For instance, `/etc/resolv.conf` might display:
+For example, `/etc/resolv.conf` might contain:

 ```
 nameserver 8.8.8.8